COMPSCI 250: Introduction to Computation

 The schedule below indicates which lectures and discussions happen which days, which sections of the book to which they refer, and when the homework assignments are due.

 The textbook is the current draft of Dave's in-progress book, A Mathematical Foundation for Computer Science.
-This is available as an e-book from Kendall Hunt Publishing (last year for $60, probably a bit more this year).
+This is available as an e-book from Kendall Hunt Publishing (about $70).
 It has an "assessment package" where you will need the current version of the book to answer quiz questions.
 The book and package can be obtained from the eCampus site or directly from Kendall Hunt.
 (Dave does not get royalties for purchases from students in the course -- they are contributed to the David Mix Barrington Scholarship in Computer Science.)